Bird Photographer of the Year Competition Rules

 Entrants are reminded that they are responsible for obtaining any necessary licences that may be required to photograph protected species or areas.
 Proof may be requested by the Promoter and entries disqualified where it is suspected the relevant permissions have not been obtained.

 The use of tape luring and/or the use of live bait to obtain a photograph, although not expressly prohibited within the rules of the contest, is neither condoned or encouraged by the competition, its Promoters, Sponsors or Partners.
-The Promoter and its Sponsors and Partners expect all photographers to adhere to an ethical code of conduct when obtaining the images entered in the competition, ensuring that the practices employed do not: inflict any form of cruelty to another living animal; the behaviour of the wildlife is not adversely affected; there is no detrimental effect on the environment.
-Full disclosure of the techniques employed should be provided at the point of image upload in the image description.
+The Promoter and its Sponsors and Partners expect all photographers to adhere to an ethical code of conduct when obtaining the images entered in the competition, ensuring that the practices employed do not: inflict any form of cruelty or suffering to another living animal; the behaviour of the wildlife is not adversely affected; there is no detrimental effect on the environment.
+Full disclosure of the techniques employed should be provided at the point of image upload in the image description and will be requested for all images included in the shortlist announced in January 2020.
 The Promoter reserves the right to disqualify any entry where they suspect either full disclosure has not been made or where the methods employed by the photographer are judged to breach the ethical code of conduct.
 It is the responsibility of the Entrant to ensure that the relevant permissions have been obtained when photographing on private land.

 Full guidelines on permissible image sizes and types, and what image manipulation and retouching is allowed are provided on the Preparing Your Images page on this website.

-Winners will be notified following the completion of the final judging process and will be formally announced at the prize ceremony to be held at the 2020 Rutland Birdfair or alternative time and venue at the Promoter's discretion.
-All prizes will be provided by 30 September 2020.
+Winners will be notified following the completion of the final judging process and will be formally announced on or before 1 April 2020 and the winners invited to attend the prize ceremony to be held at the 2020 Rutland Birdfair or alternative time and venue at the Promoter's discretion.
+No expenses incurred by the winners in attending the awards presentation will be covered by The Promoter, Sponsors or Partners.
+In the event that the prizes as stated are not available for any reason, The Promoter reserves the right at their discretion to replace the prize with another of equivalent value.

 5. Competition Judging